DoryPaul/ASS3/README.md

 # Comp9321ASS3
 Assignment 3 of COMP9321
+# How to run?
+Firstly,run Api.py to get data from backend.

 # clean data
 Because the data include some dirty data like '?' which may influence the accuracy, we need to replace it with cleaning data.